imaymarques/imaymarques/README.md

-### Olá!
-Eu sou a Mayara Marques :sunflower:, estudante de tecnologia e futura Dev!
+### Hi!
+I'm Mayara Marques :sunflower:, and I'm a technology studant from Brasil!

 - 🔭 For now, I'm working as a massage therapist.